-At year-end, Group management prepares financial models to evaluate the recoverability of the deferred tax assets, taking into account new legislation and the most recent business plans approved for the different divisions and geographical business areas in addition to the reversal periods foreseen for the temporary differences recognised in the consolidated balance sheet.
-We identified this matter as key in our audit, since the preparation of these models requires a significant level of judgement, basically in connection with the projections of future business performance and the reversal periods foreseen for the temporary differences recognised, which affect the estimate of the recoverability of the deferred and other tax assets recognised in the consolidated balance sheet.
+At year-end, Group management prepares financial models to assess the recoverability of the deferred tax assets recognised, taking into account the applicable regulatory framework and the most recent business plans approved for the various business areas, in addition to the estimated reversal periods for the temporary differences recognised in the consolidated balance sheet.
+We identified this matter as key in our audit, since the preparation of these models requires a significant level of judgement, basically in connection with the projections of business performance and the estimation of the reversal periods for the temporary differences recognised, which affect the assessment of the recoverability of the deferred tax assets recognised in the consolidated balance sheet.